mydevtools-tech/.github/profile/README.md

 └───────────────────────┘
 ```

+No round trip.
+No upload.
+No "we don't log your data" promise you have to take on faith.

-### No mandatory cloud storage
+### No cloud storage

-MyDevTools does not require an online storage or synchronization service for its core workflows.
+Your workspace — tabs, snippets, saved requests, connection profiles, history, preferences — lives in a local data directory on your own filesystem.

-The product is designed so developers can work with sensitive:
+That means you can work with sensitive:

 - source code
 - API payloads